Ethics and religious culture

-Ethics and religious culture (Éthique et culture religieuse) is a course taught in all primary and secondary schools in Quebec.
+Ethics and religious culture (Éthique et culture religieuse), abbr.
+ERC or ÉCR, is a course taught in all primary and secondary schools in Quebec.
 It replaces the abolished subject of religious/moral education in these schools and is compulsory in all schools: private and public.
 The aim of the subject is to develop ethical thinking and dialog skills in response to the changing religious/non-religious diversity of cultural communities in the Province.
 It also allows for all students to understand Quebec's religious history (MELS ERC Curriculum LEARN QUEBEC).
 The program's twin paramount principles are Recognition of Others and Pursuit of the Common Good.
 It is also claimed that the course will promote a "culture of dialogue" among students.

 The project was adopted under the liberal government of Jean Charest, and has garnered some controversy.
 September 2008 marked the inauguration of this course.

 In 2020, it was reported that the Coalition Avenir Québec (CAQ) government was going to replace the project with a new curriculum which would shift the focus from religion toward culture and citizenship.
+It would be replaced by 2024 with a new course, Culture et citoyenneté québécoise.